albertcordina/Applicant-tracking-system/README.md

                                     calls findAllApplicants method of the ApplicantService class and get to the manage_applicants.html page

                              find applicant by AGE method:
-                 findByAgeResult – calls findApplicantByAge method of the ApplicantService class and gets to the result_by_age_page.html page
+                 findByAgeResult – calls findApplicantByAge and findApplicantsByAgeRange method of the ApplicantService class and gets to the result_by_age_page.html page

+                             find applicant by Income method:
+                 findByAgeResult – calls findApplicantsByIncome and findApplicantsByIncomeRange method of the ApplicantService class and gets to the result_by_income_page.html page

                              find applicant by Occupation method:
                  findByOccupationResult – calls findApplicantByOccupation method of the ApplicantService class